z-purr/x402-api-gateway/README.md

 ## Architecture

-The agent consists of four main components:
+The agent consists of three main components:

 - **SimpleAgent**: Core agent logic that processes requests using OpenAI
-- **MerchantExecutor**: Payment handling layer that extends `x402ServerExecutor`
-- **CustomFacilitatorClient**: Enhanced facilitator client with redirect handling and debugging
+- **MerchantExecutor**: Handles payment verification and settlement using `x402` types with direct EIP-3009 settlement via `ethers`
-- **Server**: Express HTTP server that exposes the agent endpoints
+- **Server**: Express HTTP server that orchestrates payment validation and request processing

 ## Prerequisites